Microsoft-Innovation-Center-Torino/CloudTech-16/BigData/HOL/HOL-HDIBatchAnalysisAndPowerBI.md

 14. Save the workbook to the desktop.

-# 7. Visualizing the HIVE output with Microsoft Power BI through Power View #
+# 7. [Optional] Visualizing the HIVE output with Microsoft Power BI through Power View #

 In this lab you will explore the visualization capabilities of Power View.